CCTC-team/CCTC_REDCap_Docker/README.md

 # Installing REDCap:
 1. Clone the repository.
-2. Copy and paste the contents of 'redcap' folder, in the redcap installation folder, into the folder 'www' (Do not replace database.php file inside 'www' folder).
+2. Download the REDCap installation file from he community page.
+When installing REDCap for the first time, download Install.zip of the version you want to install.
+Unzip it and copy the contents of 'redcap' folder into the 'www' folder (Do not replace database.php file inside 'www' folder).
 3. Run the following command:
     $ docker-compose build
     $ docker-compose up -d